-Figures extracted from the 2021/22 Northern Ireland School Census show that 14,019 school aged children had been diagnosed with autism.
-This represents an estimated autism prevalence rate 4.7% within the school aged population.
-This was 0.2 percentage points higher than in 2020/21.
+Figures extracted from the 2022/23 Northern Ireland School Census show that 15,212 school aged children had been diagnosed with autism.
+This represents an estimated autism prevalence rate 5.0% within the school aged population.
+This was 0.3 percentage points higher than in 2021/22.

-Due to a change in the way the school census collect autism data2, the figures from 2019/20 onwards are not directly comparable to previous years.
-However, the general increasing prevalence rate among school aged children over recent years is mirrored by the increasing number of children (all ages) diagnosed with autism, recorded by the Health and Social Care Trusts3.
-In 2020, services such as autism assessments were reduced or suspended during the early part of the COVID-19 pandemic, due to the need for adherence to public health guidelines.
-This may have had some impact on the prevalence rate as captured by the school census.
+Due to a change in the way the school census collect autism data, the figures from 2019/20 onwards are not directly comparable to previous years.
+However, the general increasing prevalence rate among school aged children over recent years is mirrored by the increasing number of children (all ages) diagnosed with autism, recorded by the Health and Social Care Trusts.